irosyadi/digitalgarden/src/site/notes/academia/ml-untuk-siapa-saja.md

 _"Splits objects based at one of the attributes known beforehand.
 Separate socks by based on color, documents based on language, music by genre"_

 Today used for:
 –Spam filtering
 –Language detection
 –A search of similar documents
 –Sentiment analysis
-–Recognition of handwritten characters and numbers –Fraud detection
+–Recognition of handwritten characters and numbers
+–Fraud detection

 Popular algorithms: [Naive Bayes](https://en.wikipedia.org/wiki/Naive_Bayes_classifier), [Decision Tree](https://en.wikipedia.org/wiki/Decision_tree_learning), [Logistic Regression](https://en.wikipedia.org/wiki/Logistic_regression), [K-Nearest Neighbours](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm), [Support Vector Machine](https://en.wikipedia.org/wiki/Support_vector_machine)

 From here onward you can comment with additional information for these sections.
 Feel free to write your examples of tasks.
 Everything is written here based on my own subjective experience.

 Machine learning is about classifying things, mostly.
-The machine here is like a baby learning to sort toys: here's a robot, here's a car, here's a robo-car...
-Oh, wait.
+The machine here is like a baby learning to sort toys: here's a robot, here's a car, here's a robo-car… Oh, wait.
 Error!
 Error!

 In classification, you always need a teacher.
 The data should be labeled with features so the machine could assign the classes based on them.
 Everything could be classified—users based on interests (as algorithmic feeds do), articles based on language and topic (that's important for search engines), music based on genre (Spotify playlists), and even your emails.